Ardeshir Zahedi: Early life

-Born in Tehran on 16 October 1928, he was the son of General Fazlollah Zahedi, who served as prime minister after participating in the CIA-led coup which led to the fall of Mohammed Mossadegh, and wife Khadijeh Pirnia.
+Born in Tehran on 16 October 1928, his father was General Fazlollah Zahedi, who served as prime minister after participating in the CIA-led coup which led to the fall of Mohammed Mosaddegh, and his mother was Khadijeh Pirnia who was a great-grand-daughter of Mozaffar ad-Din Shah.

-Zahedi received a degree in agriculture from Utah State University in 1950, where he was a member of Kappa Sigma.
-Seven years later, he married the daughter of the Shah of Iran, Princess Shahnaz Pahlavi; the marriage ended in divorce in 1964.
+Zahedi received a degree in agriculture from the Utah State University in 1950, where he was a member of Kappa Sigma.
+Seven years later, he married the eldest daughter of the Shah of Iran and niece of the last King of Egypt, Princess Shahnaz Pahlavi; the marriage ended in divorce in 1964.

 Political life

 Zahedi served as ambassador to the United States from 1960 to 1962 and to the United Kingdom from 1962 to 1966.
 He served as minister of foreign affairs from 1966 to 1971 in the cabinet of Prime Minister Amir Abbas Hoveida.

 Zahedi again became ambassador to the United States from 1973 until the Iranian Revolution climaxed in January 1979.
 During his second stint in Washington, he won a reputation for extravagance.
 In the mid-1970s, Zahedi became known as a companion of the American actress Elizabeth Taylor.
 During the 1977 Hanafi Siege of a federal building in Washington, Zahedi and two other ambassadors from Muslim nations were able to talk the hostage-takers into surrendering and releasing 149 hostages.

 Over the course of 1978, it was reported in some circles that Zahedi urged the Shah to appease the rioters by making scapegoats of several high-ranking officials, including Amir Abbas Hoveida (then Prime Minister) and SAVAK director Nematollah Nassiri.
 When the Shah left Iran in 1979, Zahedi was still serving as ambassador in Washington, but resigned as soon as Khomeini came to power.
 He started fervent attempts at securing political asylum for the ailing Shah and the Imperial family in Panama, Mexico, Morocco and finally Egypt.
 He was present at the Shah's death bed and funeral in Cairo in 1980.